ea5gvk/EA7EE-MMDVM_CM/README.md

 ```
 rpi-rw
 sudo su
-cd /
+cd /opt
-mkdir opt
 git clone https://github.com/msraya/MMDVM_CM.git
 cd MMDVM_CM/YSF2DMR
 make
 make install
 ```
-Then you can configure it on the pi-star dashboard only selecting EA7EE YSF2DMR mode.
+Then you can configure it on the pi-star dashboard as another mode, only selecting EA7EE YSF2DMR mode.
 It's all.

 # Pi-Star improvments included in the YSF2DMR contrib and installed by default